-"We come to Bernie to cut the best lacquer we can for manufacturing," explained recording engineer Ryan Hewitt.
-"The person who buys vinyl wants to hear the maximum fidelity and have the satisfaction of dropping the needle on the record.
-It doesn't need to sound loud like a CD; it needs to sound as close to the mix as possible and have a great vibe."
+“We come to Bernie to cut the best lacquer we can for manufacturing,” explains Hewitt.
+“The person who buys vinyl wants to hear the maximum fidelity and have the satisfaction of dropping the needle on the record.
+It doesn’t need to sound loud like a CD; it needs to sound as close to the mix as possible and have a great vibe.”

-Two cutting lathes are installed in the studio.
-The first is a high powered, solid state lathe fitted with a stereo Haeco cutter head and driven by Grundman's proprietary amplifier system.
+Bernie Grundman Mastering offers disc-cutting services for all varieties of music projects.
+The mastering room is equipped with two cutting lathes.
+The first is a high-powered, solid-state lathe fitted with a stereo Haeco cutter head and driven by Grundman’s proprietary amplifier system.
 The second has a stereo Westrex cutter head driven by a refurbished Haeco vacuum-tube amplifier.

-For more info about Bernie Grundman Mastering, visit: http://www.berniegrundmanmastering.com
+For more information about Bernie Grundman Mastering, visit www.berniegrundmanmastering.com.